-Alexander Shashou is the co-founder and president of ALICE, which, as reported here, this month secured $26 million in series B funding from Expedia and also acquired GoConcierge.
+Alexander Shashou is the co-founder and president of ALICE, which, as reported here, last month secured $26 million in series B funding from Expedia and also acquired GoConcierge.
 Alexander received his BA from the University of Pennsylvania, Wharton Business School.
 After graduation, he took a position with Goldman Sachs in the Equity Sales division in New York, leaving in 2013 to pursue ALICE full-time.
 “When ALICE first started, we asked ourselves what we’re really great at,” he says.
 “We had no product, no team, no money, and no hotels.
 But one thing we could win at was support.”

 Tell us a bit about your career trajectory.
 What led you to your current role?
 How long have you been in this position?